Nudge Yourself into Retirement for the Best Years of Your Life!

 Due to people’s laziness under the old plan, they often never got around to enrolling in the 401k plan.
 Under the new method of auto-enrollment, the same laziness often kept people from opting out – hence the 86% enrollment.

-- A cart divider that states, “Place fruit and vegetables in front of this divider, all other food goes behind.” – This prompted people to think about their fruit and veggie consumption and to actually buy some on this shopping trip!
+Buy More Fruits and Vegetables: Some Grocery Stores have a cart divider that states, “Place fruit and vegetables in front of this divider, all other food goes behind.”
+This prompted people to think about their fruit and veggie consumption and to actually buy some on this shopping trip!
 As you may have guessed, sales of fruit and vegetables skyrocketed.

 Yup, you heard me right.
 They’re even doing it at JFK Airport in New York.
 On each porcelain urinal, you’ll find an etching of a fake fly right above the hole.
 As it turns out, this nudge took urinal messes down dramatically!